-Rain gardens (also called bioswales or bioretention) are shallow depression that features layers of rocks, engineered soils, and vegetation such as trees, shrubs, and flowers.
+Rain gardens (also called bioswales or bioretention) are shallow gardens that feature layers of rocks, engineered soils, and vegetation such as trees, shrubs, and flowers.
 They help to capture and clean rainwater.

-Rainwater Tree Trenches are a type of green rainwater infrastructure that uses trees for rainwater management.
-Structures underground provides extra room for tree roots to grow while also storing rainwater that can be used by trees.
+Rainwater Tree Trenches use trees along with underground structures and perforated pipes for rainwater management.
+Structures underground provide extra room for tree roots to grow while also storing rainwater that can be used by trees.

-Permeable Pavement is a special type of surface used on road, sidewalks, driveways, and parking lots that allows rainwater to pass through the pavement and soak into the ground.
+Permeable Pavement is a special type of surface used on roads, sidewalks, driveways, and parking lots that allows rainwater to pass through the pavement and soak into the ground.

 How does rainwater become polluted?

 The rainwater that falls on our hard urban surfaces – also known as urban rainwater runoff - collects pollutants found on our rooftops, streets, parking lots, and other hard surfaces.
 These pollutants are then conveyed with the water through the sewer system to our treatment plants, or directly into local waterbodies.

 Pollutants commonly found in rainwater include:

 Green rainwater infrastructure captures and helps clean rainwater before the water infiltrates into underground aquifers or is conveyed through the sewers to surrounding watersheds.
 A number of studies both in the laboratory and field have proven that GRI is able to capture and help treat rainwater pollutants with the exception of salt.

 Daylighting is a process in which part of a creek which has been buried underground in a pipe gets exposed to the surface.